Furnace Repair Checklist

 - Put in the new filter with the arrow pointing toward the furnace to keep damage from happening.

-Flat filters ought to be replaced monthly, while pleated filters should work about three months.
-You can also get a washable filter that will work for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more often.

 To make the procedure smoother in the future, write with a permanent pen on your furnace exterior or ductwork to indicate the airflow direction and filter size.